Ben-893/React-Scoreboard/README.md

 # React-Scoreboard
-My first single page web app using React.
-The webpage displays a static list of planets with their associated images, desriptions, diameters and moons.
+A single-page React App that displays a scoreboard with a list of Players and their respective scores

 ### To Install
 ```